IPVS-AS/CEP-Engines-Mapper/README.md

 - `openstack` configuration for authentication with the OpenStack cloud platform.
 - `server` ip and port used by the benchmarking instances to communicate with the benchmarking server.
-- `app` ip and port used by the front-end to communicate with the benchmarking server.
+- `app.port` port used by the WebSocket server for front-end communication.
 - `mongodb` address to the running mongodb database.
 - `temperature_samples` number of random temperature samples to generate.